danvonk/danvonk.github.io/posts/2023-10-02-barskoon-valley.md

 from the famous waterfall and favourite spot of Yuri Gagarin.")

-Also noteworthy of the valley is that after Yuri Gagarin became the first man in space, he was presumably pretty worn out and vacationed in this valley when he came back.
-There is a statue here dedicated to him but I don't have a picture of it!
+Also noteworthy of the valley is that after Yuri Gagarin became the first man in space, he was presumably pretty worn out and hence vacationed in this valley when he came back.
+There is a statue here dedicated to him on the side of the valley with a picturesque waterfall not far from it.